-Verses 50-80 of Sura 9, “Repentance,” excoriate the Hypocrites — those who claim to be Muslims but aren’t really believers.
+Allah then excoriates the Hypocrites (vv.
+50-80) — those who claim to be Muslims but aren’t really believers.
 In fact, they grieve at the Muslims’ good fortune and rejoice when they suffer (v.
 50).
-But Allah tells the Muslims to ask them, “Can you expect for us (any fate) other than one of two glorious things?” (v.
+But Allah tells the Muslims to ask them, “Do you await for us except one of the two best things while we await for you that Allah will afflict you with punishment from Himself or at our hands?
+So wait; indeed we, along with you, are waiting” (v.
 52).
-The two things are martyrdom or victory, according to Ibn Abbas, Mujahid, Qatadah, and others.
-In other words, the Muslims will either defeat the Hypocrites or be killed by them, in which case they will enter Paradise – a win/win situation.
+The two best things are martyrdom or victory, according to Ibn Abbas, Mujahid, Qatadah, and others.
+In other words, the Muslims will either defeat the Hypocrites or be killed by them, in which case they will enter Paradise — a win/win situation.

 According to the Tafsir al-Jalalayn, the Hypocrites should have been content with “what Allah and His Messenger gave them” (v.
 59) “in respect of booty and the like.”
-V. 60 specifies those to whom the obligatory alms, zakat, can be distributed.
+Allah specifies those to whom the obligatory alms, zakat, can be distributed (v.
+60).
 The verse says that it can be spent “in the cause of Allah.”
 Ibn Kathir explains: “In the cause of Allah is exclusive for the benefit of the fighters in Jihad, who do not receive compensation from the Muslim Treasury.”
 As-Suyuti adds: “Some say that it is spent on all that is connected to jihad: treaties with the enemy, building fortresses, digging ditches, providing weapons and provision, and paying spies, even if they are Christians.”

 And that is just one reason why he is so important.
 He is so central that believers should not swear by Allah alone, but by Allah and His Messenger (v.
 62), and whoever opposes Allah and Muhammad is headed for hell (v.
 63).
-The Hypocrites, recognizing that Muhammad tends to receive revelations about his enemies (one notorious example is sura 111, which is entirely devoted to cursing his uncle, Abu Lahab, who didn’t accept his claim to be a prophet), are “afraid lest a Sura should be sent down about them, showing them what is (really passing) in their hearts” (v.
+The Hypocrites, recognizing that Muhammad tends to receive revelations about his enemies (one notorious example is sura 111, which is entirely devoted to cursing his uncle, Abu Lahab, who didn’t accept his claim to be a prophet), are “apprehensive lest a surah be revealed about them, informing them of what is in their hearts” (v.
 64).
-But Allah, according to Ibn Kathir, “will expose and explain your reality to His Messenger through revelation” – that is, the secrets of the Hypocrites.
+But Allah, according to Ibn Kathir, “will expose and explain your reality to His Messenger through revelation” — that is, the secrets of the Hypocrites.
 They say they were just joking when they mocked Allah and Muhammad (v.
 65), but in reality they are apostates (v.
 66).
 “Mocking the signs of Allah,” says As-Suyuti, “is tantamount to kufr [unbelief],” and of course, nothing is worse than unbelief.
 That may explain why cartoons of Muhammad strike such a nerve in the Islamic world.
 The Hypocrites will dwell in hellfire (v.
 68) for ignoring the messages of the prophets (v.
 70).

 One of the Muslims who refused to accompany Muhammad on the Tabuk expedition was Julas bin Suwayd, along with his brother Harith.
 According to Ibn Ishaq, Julas said of Muhammad: “If this man is right we are worse than donkeys.”